zh/scaffold-eth/README.md

-# 🏗 Scaffold-BC, SEP-20 Token example
+# 🏗 Scaffold-BHC, SEP-20 Token example

 > everything you need to build on SmartBCH! 🚀